Dylan Sprouse and Barbara Palvin Take Their Relationship to New Heights for 2-Year Anniversary - E! Online

 "I was like, ‘Hey, I don't know if you're in New York for very long, but we should hang out if you want to.
 Here's my number,'" the Disney Channel alum recalled during a 2019 interview with W Magazine. "'And she didn't message me for six months.'"

-However, she didn't want to rush into the relationship.
+Palvin suggested she didn't want to rush into a relationship.

 "I knew I wasn't in a good mind-set at the time," she told the publication, "and maybe deep inside I knew that it could be something more."